-- (a) a scheme implementation deed entered into with CCL on 4 November 2020, and amended on 14 February 2021, under which the Company has offered to acquire 69.2% of the entire existing issued share capital of CCL, pursuant to a scheme of arrangement.
-In accordance with the Scheme, each Independent Amatil Shareholder will receive A\$13.32 per share, consisting of A\$13.50 in cash for each share they own in CCL, less the A\$0.18 per share dividend declared by CCL on 18 February 2021, which is to be paid on 30 April 2020 (the 2H 2020 Dividend).
-The Scheme is subject to various conditions that must be satisfied or waived (if capable of waiver) in order for the Scheme to be implemented.
-These conditions include approval from (i) the Australian Foreign Investment Review Board ("FIRB"); (ii) the Overseas Investment Office of New Zealand ("OIO"); (iii) the requisite majorities of the Independent Amatil Shareholders; and (iv) the Australian Court.
-On 29 January 2021, FIRB confirmed they had no objection to the Scheme; and, - (b) a co-operation and sale deed entered into with the TCCC Group on 4 November 2020 in respect of the purchase of the TCCC Group's 30.8% interest in CCL.
-Under the agreement, and pursuant to elections made under that agreement, shares held by the TCCC Group will be acquired by the Company on completion of the Scheme in two tranches.
-In respect of the first tranche of shares, representing 10.8% of the issued share capital of CCL, the TCCC Group will receive total cash consideration of A\$9.57 per share, less the cash amount of the 2H 2020 Dividend, being A\$0.18 per share.
-The Company has elected to purchase the second tranche of shares, representing 20% of the issued share capital of CCL in cash at A\$10.75 per share, less the cash amount of the 2H 2020 Dividend, being A\$0.18 per share.
+- (a) a scheme implementation deed entered into with CCL on 4 November 2020, and amended on 14 February 2021, under which the Company acquired 69.2% of the entire existing issued share capital of CCL, pursuant to a scheme of arrangement.
+In accordance with the Scheme, each Independent Amatil Shareholder received A\$13.32 per share; and - (b) a co-operation and sale deed entered into with the TCCC Group on 4 November 2020 in respect of the purchase of the TCCC Group's 30.8% interest in CCL.
+Under this agreement, and pursuant to elections made under that agreement, shares held by the TCCC Group were acquired by the Company on completion of the Scheme in two tranches.
+In respect of the first tranche of shares, representing 10.8% of the issued share capital of CCL, the TCCC Group received total cash consideration of A\$9.39 per share.
+The Company elected to purchase the second tranche of shares, representing 20% of the issued share capital of CCL in cash at A\$10.57 per share.